-There are a number of funding schemes available to support companies to form research and innovation collaborations with European organisations.
-These include Eurostars, Interreg, Life programme and of course Horizon 2020.
+There are many funding programs for companies that want to form research and innovation collaborations with European organisations.
+These include the likes of Eurostars, Interreg, Life programme and Horizon 2020.

-Horizon 2020 provides significant opportunities for UK businesses to access new markets by building new supply chains and relationships with multinational partners.
+Horizon 2020 provides many opportunities for UK businesses to collaborate on research projects.
+The programme will help them access new markets by building new supply chains and relationships with multinational partners.
 The collaboration is important – it is not just about funding.

 How can KTN help?

 KTN helps UK companies engage with Horizon 2020.
 You can get help from KTN to:

 - Develop your project proposals

 Get in touch with the European team if you would like support in engaging with European funding calls.

 Claire Claessen – Head of European Programmes

 Susanne Coles – Knowledge Transfer Manager, European Programmes